-Proposals are typically discrete from other work at the facility, with one principal investigator or a small group of researchers proposing a specific project that utilizes a distinct amount of time on a particular instrument.
+User proposals are by one principal investigator or a small group of researchers proposing a specific project that utilizes a distinct amount of time on one or more particular instruments or capabilities.
 Most users directly utilize the facility on-site, working with a host instrument scientist to set up their experiment at particular instruments or collaborate with staff scientists.
 Some users are researchers to whom the facility provides custom-manufactured materials, tools, or devices that the facility has unique or unusual capabilities to fabricate, while others are authorized to remotely generate data through computer access to physical instrumentation.
+Users can also access an extensive set of computation and simulation tools (i.e., first principles, machine learning, artificial intelligence, etc.) for theory and modeling projects.

-- On-Site User: An individual who is physically present at the facility to conduct research on an approved research proposal. - The facility shall count each user who has completed registration, training, safety documentation, has a valid user agreement, and has a badge that facilitates tracking. - Remote User: An individual who has been granted the authority to remotely produce data through computer access, or by shipping samples to facility scientist for data measurements, or by receiving custom-manufactured materials, tools, or devices from the facility scientists because the facility has unique or unusual capabilities to fabricate. - The facility shall count each user who has completed registration, obtained required permissions for remote access, has a valid user agreement, and submitted an experiment safety form. - Data Users: N/A. None of these facilities generate electronic data archives that would be utilized by the external community.
-An individual who reduces and/or analyzes data and who is neither an On-Site nor a Remote User is not counted as a Data User.
+- On-Site User: An individual who is physically present at the facility to conduct research on an approved research proposal. - The facility shall count each user who has completed registration, training, safety documentation, has a valid user agreement, and has a badge that facilitates tracking. - Remote User: An individual who has been granted the authority to remotely produce data through computer access, or by shipping samples to facility scientist for data measurements, or by receiving custom-manufactured materials, tools, or devices from the facility scientists because the facility has unique or unusual capabilities to fabricate. - The facility shall count only one user per an approved proposal regardless of the number of coinvestigators, and only if there was no On-Site User under the same proposal.
+The user has completed registration, obtained required permissions for remote access, has a valid user agreement, and submitted an experiment safety form. - Data Users: N/A. An individual who reduces and/or analyzes data and who is neither an On-Site nor a Remote User is not counted as a Data User.